FSR Fellowship Grant

 February 14 - April 30 Review

 May – June 30 Host Institute/FSR Agreement Process and Funding Payment

 July 1, 2020 – June 30, 2022 Fellowship at Host Institution

 Pathways to Apply:

 TYPE 1: Mentor-supported application from Fellowship Applicant with a pre-identified institute and project.
 Project can be new or on-going.

 TYPE 2: Application from an Institute/Mentor seeking a Fellow to match with a pre-identified sarcoid-specific project.

-· Bi-annual Report: The Fellow and Preceptor will send a bi-annual report of activities, and the Preceptor will send a financial report to The FSR Clinical and Research Fellowship Program Manager.
-Periodic evaluations of the Fellow should be sent to The FSR Clinical and Research Fellowship Program Coordinator.
+· Bi-annual Report: The Fellow and Preceptor will send a bi-annual report of activities.
+The Preceptor will send a financial report to FSR through Submittable.
+Periodic evaluations of the Fellow will also be sent to the FSR Research Department through the Awardees post-award Submittable platform.

 · Annual Report and Evaluation: All Fellows and Host Preceptors will participate in a colloquium reporting on the experience.
 This sharing of experiences will help FSR, the host institutions, and the Fellows evaluate the effectiveness of the program and identify possible improvements.